-For all regulated procurements, the association follows the Scottish Model of Procurement, and will ensure that the most appropriate procurement route is selected to meet business needs and maximise VfM.
-For high-value or complex procurements (such as Hamiltonhill Masterplan) we may obtain external procurement expertise to guide us to a successful outcome which is fully compliant with legislation.
+For all regulated procurements, the Association follows the Scottish Model of Procurement, and will ensure that the most appropriate procurement route is selected to meet business needs and maximise VfM.
+For high-value or complex procurements, we may obtain external procurement expertise to guide us to a successful outcome which is fully compliant with legislation.
 For all regulated procurements, our strategy is to ensure: